About Us

 Friends of Fernglen

 As Fernglen grows, it needs continued support from interested members of the community.
-One way to show your support is by joining the mailing list and receive newsletters every quarter.
-Fernglen is reliant on the community to assist with working bees and financial support to assist in maintaining and growing its rare plant collection.
+One way to show your support is by joining the mailing list and receive newsletters every quarter and/or donate to the gardens.
+Fernglen is reliant on the community to assist with monthly working bees and financial support to assist in maintaining and growing its rare plant collection.